dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 ![Import query](https://cdn.auth0.com/blog/azure-search/searchimport_query.png)

-Keep in mind that the user_metadata attribute will hold your own custom fields (in our case the address, gender, country and description), so edit this query accordingly.
+Keep in mind that the user_metadata attribute will hold your own custom fields (in our case the address, gender, country, and description), so edit this query accordingly.

 Once the source is set, Azure Search probes the database for one document and provides us with a suggested index structure:

 ![Index structure](https://cdn.auth0.com/blog/azure-search/searchimport_index.png)

-We will mark each field’s attributes depending on the search experience we want to provide, data that comes from closed value lists are good Filterable/Facetable candidates while open text data is probable best suited for Searchable.
+We will mark each field’s attributes depending on the search experience we want to provide.
+Data that comes from closed value lists are good Filterable/Facetable candidates while open text data is probably best suited for Searchable.

 Additionally, we will create a **Suggester** that will use our users’ email to provide an auto-complete experience later on:

 ![Creating a Suggester](https://cdn.auth0.com/blog/azure-search/searchimport_suggest.png)

-After configuring the index structure, we are left with just the pulling schedule that will define how often will our Indexer look for new information in our database, this includes automatic change tracking and, optionally, deletions tracking by a configurable soft delete attribute.
+After configuring the index structure, we are left with just the pulling schedule that will define how often our Indexer will look for new information in our database.
+This includes automatic change tracking and, optionally, deletions tracking by a configurable soft-delete attribute.

 ![Configuring indexing schedule](https://cdn.auth0.com/blog/azure-search/searchimport_indexer.png)

-The indexer will run and detect new documents.
+The Indexer will run and detect new documents.
 We can always keep track of every run through the Portal:

 ![Indexer history](https://cdn.auth0.com/blog/azure-search/importerlog.png)

-Finally, you will need to write down your access **keys** so you can use it on the next section:
+Finally, you will need to write down your access **keys** so you can use them on the next section:

 ![Service access keys](https://cdn.auth0.com/blog/azure-search/search_keys.png)

 ### Creating our UX

-With our index ready and Lock configured, we need to add Azure Search’s [Nuget package](https://www.nuget.org/packages/Microsoft.Azure.Search) to our project by adding the dependency:
+With our index ready and our Lock configured, we need to add Azure Search’s [Nuget package](https://www.nuget.org/packages/Microsoft.Azure.Search) to our project by adding the dependency:

 ```javascript
 "dependencies": {